Diolinux/PhotoGIMP/README.md

 ### Flatpak (Linux)

 <img src="https://skillicons.dev/icons?i=linux" align="right" width="40" />

 In order to install the newest version of PhotoGIMP on your Linux operating system using Flatpak, just follow this simple steps:

 1. Make sure you already have GIMP installed [from Flathub](https://flathub.org/apps/org.gimp.GIMP).
 2. **Start and quit GIMP after you installed before you continue!**
 3. Download the files from this repository [or just click here](https://github.com/Diolinux/PhotoGIMP/releases/download/3.0/PhotoGIMP-linux.zip).
 4. Extract the content of the zip file on your home folder (`.config` and `.local` - they are the important ones) and overwrite the files if needed.
-5. You're done, enjoy it! :smile:
+5. You're done, enjoy it! 😄

 ### Windows

 <img src="https://skillicons.dev/icons?i=windows" align="right" />

 In order to install the newest version of PhotoGIMP on your Windows:

 1. Make sure you already have [GIMP installed from official website](https://www.gimp.org/downloads/).